kandation/ThaiNationTest-Json/README.md

-# Thai Nation Exam Corpus - Onet exam in JSON Format
+# Thai National Exam Corpus - Onet exam in JSON Format
 This repository contains a collection of thai nation exam in JSON format for the purpose of being an AI resource for the O-net (Ordinary National Education Test) exam corpus.
 The O-net exam corpus is a copyrighted material, but this collection is intended to be used as a resource for AI research and development.

 # Background